Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride starts at the hotel and offers numerous opportunities to stop and take in the magnificent vistas of Bryce Canyon National Park.
-The first portion of the ride is on the Bryce Canyon Shared-Use Path.
-There’ll be time to stop at the Visitor Center before following the path to Inspiration Point.
-After, you may choose to return to the hotel or continue to ride on Bryce Canyon Scenic Drive.
-You share the road with cars on this portion of the ride.
-The ride, with a steady ascent with never more than a 6% grade, ends at the highest point in the park, at Rainbow and Yovimpa Points.
+Today’s ride begins at the hotel and offers countless opportunities to pause and take in the magnificent vistas of Bryce Canyon National Park.
+You’ll start on the Bryce Canyon Shared-Use Path, with time to stop at the Visitor Center before continuing to Inspiration Point.
+From there, you may choose to return to the hotel or continue riding along Bryce Canyon Scenic Drive.
+This portion of the ride shares the road with vehicles and features a steady ascent—never exceeding a 6% grade—to the highest point in the park at Rainbow and Yovimpa Points.

 Cumulative Distance Range: 10 – 41 miles